tnm/vulcan/README.md

 	s.populate()

-That will clear out database 6, and populate it with your random data.
+That will clear out database 5, and populate it with your random data.
 You're all set.

 For lists, sets, or sorted sets:

 	lists = Vulcan(10000, 'lists')
 	sets = Vulcan(10000, 'sets')
 	zsets = Vulcan(10000, 'zsets')
+	hashes = Vulcan(10000, 'hashes')

 The keys are given sequential integer key names, and the values and scores are random integers.